Mayuko Fujiki: Coaching career

 In 2014, she became the head coach of the Chinese national team.
-The Chinese team at that time was thriving but remained outside of the mainstream synchronized swimming paradigm.
+The Chinese team at that time was thriving but remained outside of the mainstream artistic swimming paradigm.
 Fujiki introduced a new approach and concept and she led the Chinese national team to earn the highest score in its history, resulting in both team and duet winning the silver medals.